Borjigin: Post-Mongol Empire

+The term "Chinggisid" derives from the name of Genghis (Chinggis) Khan (c.
+1162–1227 CE).
+Genghis and his successors created a vast empire stretching from the Sea of Japan to the Black Sea, which, beginning in 1259, divided into separate empires.

-After the breakup of the Golden Horde, the Khiyat continued to rule the Crimea and Kazan until the late 18th century.
-They were annexed by the Russian Empire and the Chinese.
-In Mongolia, the Kublaids reigned as Khagan of the Mongols, however, descendants of Ögedei and Ariq Böke usurped the throne briefly.
+After the breakup of the Golden Horde, the Khiyad Borjigids continued to rule in Crimean Peninsula and Kazan until they were annexed by the Russian Empire in the late 18th century.
+In Mongolia, the Kublaids continued to reign as khagans of the Mongols, with brief interruptions by the descendants of Ögedei and Ariq Böke.

-Under Dayan Khan (1480–1517) a broad Borjigid revival reestablished Borjigid supremacy among the Mongols proper.
-His descendants proliferated to become a new ruling class.
-The Borjigin clan was the strongest of the 49 Mongol banners from which the Bontoi clan proper supported and fought for their Khan and for their honor.
-The eastern Khorchins were under the Hasarids, and the Ongnigud, Abagha Mongols were under the Belguteids and Temüge Odchigenids.
-A fragment of the Hasarids deported to Western Mongolia became the Khoshuts.
+Under Dayan Khan (1480–1517), a broad Borjigid revival reestablished Borjigid supremacy among the Mongols in Mongolia proper.
+His descendants proliferated and became a new ruling class.
+The Borjigin clan was the strongest of the 49 Banners of Inner Mongolia from which the Bontoi clan proper supported and fought for their Khan and for their honor.
+The eastern Khorchin Mongols were under the Qasarids, and the Ongnigud and Abaqids were under the Belguteids and Temüge Odchigenids.
+A fragment of the Qasarids deported to western Mongolia became the Khoshut.

-The Qing dynasty respected the Borjigin family and the early emperors married the Hasarid Borjigids of the Khorchin.
+The Qing dynasty respected the Borjigids and the early emperors married Khorchin Qasarids.
 Even among the pro-Qing Mongols, traces of the alternative tradition survived.
 Aci Lomi, a banner general, wrote his History of the Borjigid Clan in 1732–35.
-The 18th century and 19th century Qing nobility was adorned by the descendants of the early Mongol adherents including the Borjigin.
+The 18th century and 19th century, Qing nobility was adorned by the descendants of the early Mongol adherents including the Borjigin.

-Asian dynasties descended from Genghis Khan included the Yuan dynasty of China, the Ilkhanids of Persia, the Jochids of the Golden Horde, the Shaybanids of Siberia, and the Astrakhanids of Central Asia.
-As a rule, the Genghisid descent played a crucial role in Tatar politics.
-For instance, Mamai had to exercise his authority through a succession of puppet khans but could not assume the title of khan himself because he lacked Genghisid lineage.
+Asian dynasties descended from Genghis Khan included the Yuan dynasty in China, the Ilkhanate in Persia, the Jochids of the Golden Horde, the Shaybanids in Siberia and Central Asia, and the Astrakhan Khanate in Central Asia.
+Chinggisid descent played a crucial role in Tatar politics.
+For instance, Mamai had to exercise his authority through a succession of puppet khans but could not assume the title of khan himself because he lacked Chinggisid lineage.

-The word "Chingisid" derives from the name of the Mongol conqueror Genghis (Chingis) Khan (c.
-1162–1227 CE).
-Genghis and his successors created a vast empire stretching from the Sea of Japan to the Black Sea.